chef-boneyard/chef-rfc/rfc047-release-process.md

 The matrix of platforms and platform versions that Chef supports (see RFC 21) is extensive.
 The build for each system is expected to be consistent across all platforms.
 This is achieved by building all platforms at roughly the same time.

-Thus, a later build of the same Chef commit is not garunteed to produce the same package.
+Thus, a later build of the same Chef commit is not guaranteed to produce the same package.

 Currently the omnibus packaging configuration is shared between multiple projects in the omnibus-chef repository, which causes subsequent builds to change due to updated omnibus dependencies.
 This will be mitigated in the future by moving the omnibus packaging configuration into each projects repository.